A New Power is Rising.

 But first, they have to be awesome stories.

-I’m a Catholic, American dad and novelist passionate about worldbuilding, visual design, and epic fun. :D
+I’m a young, Catholic dad and novelist passionate about worldbuilding, visual design, and epic fun.

 I am married to my wonderful wife, Maria and work full time as a graphic designer.
 But my soul is rooted in writing, and this site is where we talk about all kinds of stuff, mostly fiction and writing related.